reTHINK-project/specs/messaging-framework/p2p-msg-delivery.md

 ## P2P Message Delivery

 Communication between different Hyperty Runtimes can be supported with peer to peer connections or via a Message Node.
 In both options a Protostub implementing the most appropriate network protocol stack is used.
 For example,  JSON over Websockets and  Restfull API Client are good options for Protostubs used to interface with a Message Node, while WebRTC Datachannel is a good option for a Protostub used to directly interface with another Hyperty Runtime.
-The usage of P2P Protostubs are favored since less resources are spent and Network latency should be better.
+The usage of P2P Protostubs are favored since fewer resources are spent and Network latency should be better.

 Protostubs are registered in the Runtime Registry with its own Hyperty Runtime URL e.g. `hyperty-runtime://example.com/runtime-123/protostub-3` and have listeners in the MessageBUS to receive messages targeting its URL.